tobi-wan-kenobi/zengarden/README.md

 ![License](https://img.shields.io/github/license/tobi-wan-kenobi/zengarden)

-ZenGarden is a color scheme for vim/neovim that tries to be calm and relaxing, while still retaining some important properties from color theory (contrast, uniform lightness).
+ZenGarden is a color scheme for neovim that tries to be calm and relaxing, while still retaining some important properties from color theory (contrast, uniform lightness).